Divorce

 Filing for divorce is one of the most difficult decisions in life, especially if you and your spouse have been married for a long time, share children, or own a significant amount of assets.
 While the divorce process can be amicable and respectful for some couples, it can also be hotly contested for others.
 In order to obtain the most favorable outcome and protect your rights and best interests, you must hire an experienced divorce lawyer.

-If you are interested in filing for divorce in McKinney, let Willingham & Galvan guide you through the complexities of the divorce process.
-Our legal team can answer your questions and concerns, explain the Texas divorce laws, account for marital assets, help with custody plans, prepare the paperwork, negotiate a divorce settlement, and represent you in the courtroom.
+If you are interested in filing for divorce in McKinney, let Willingham Law Firm, PC. guide you through the complexities of the divorce process.
+Our legal team can answer your questions and concerns, explain the Texas divorce laws, family laws, account for marital assets, help with custody plans, prepare the paperwork, negotiate a divorce settlement, and represent you in the courtroom.

 In order to file for a divorce in Texas, one of the spouses must have been living in the state for at least six continuous months.
 Additionally, one of the spouses must have been a resident of the county where the divorce is filed for a minimum 90 days.

 Texas is a “no-fault” divorce state, which means one spouse does not have to blame the other for the marriage breaking down.
-Rather, the petitioner alleges “insupportability,” meaning the marriage cannot continue due to differences or disagreements that can no longer be resolved.
+Rather, the petitioner alleges “insupportability”.
+Many marriages fall into this category, which is essentially the same as uncontested divorce.

 What are the Different Types of Divorce?